peterbhase/LLM-belief-revision/README.md

-This is the codebase for the paper [Fundamental Problems With Model Editing: How Should Rational Belief Revision Work in LLMs?]().
+This is the codebase for the paper [Fundamental Problems With Model Editing: How Should Rational Belief Revision Work in LLMs?](https://arxiv.org/pdf/2406.19354)

 #### Install Requirements